Science Circles

 Goals for student learning

-• Learn physics with new technologies and hands-on approaches not only in class also at home.
+• Learn physics with new technologies and a hands-on approach not only in class also at home.

 • Turn smartphones/tablets into a pocket physics labs and conduct science experiments anytime and anywhere.